RutwikJ23/Embedded-Projects/README.md

 # Embedded-Projects
-The repo for my hands-on work with Embedded projects.
+The repo for hands-on work with Embedded projects.
+    -by Rutwik Jadhav